-Throughout the Associate of Applied Science (AAS) program, students make their own films, collaborate on classmates' projects, make industry contacts, and create a body of work that will help them launch their career.
+Throughout the AAS program, students make their own films, collaborate on classmates' projects, make industry contacts, and create a body of work that will help them launch their career.
 The AAS program can be completed in 4 -6 semesters (16 - 24 months), depending on the number of credits taken per semester.
 In addition to their core filmmaking classes and electives, students will be taught in general education; history of film, psychology and the creative mind, computer programming or physics, statistics, and business of film.
 Please see the complete list of classes below for more details.